홍상현 오레곤 주립 대학교

 Now a PhD student at UMD

-I am an AI hacker working on building trustworthy and socially-responsible AI-enabled systems so that humans use those systems to improve our lives and society in the future.
-Thus far, I’ve been interested in characterizing the security/privacy and dependability issues of AI-enabled systems from a holistic view (i.e., systems security perspective).
+I am a computer scientist and educator (and also an AI hacker) dedicated to addressing threats to the trustworthiness and social responsibility of AI-enabled systems while fostering the development of the next-generation workforce capable of auditing, characterizing, and countering these threats.
 I received the Google Faculty Research Award 2023 and the Samsung Global Research (GRO) Award 2023, 2022.
 I am selected as a DARPA Riser (2022) and was invited as a speaker at USENIX Enigma (2021).

-Please drop me an email with your CV if you're motivated to work with me.
+Please fill out this form if you're motivated to work with me.

 Bio